About Pexip's Google Meet integration

 Third-party systems can connect to Google Meet conferences either by dialing the conference directly or via a Virtual Reception (IVR).

-The URI for the Virtual Reception (IVR) depends on whether you are using your own domain or our shared Pexip domain:
+The URI for the Virtual Reception (IVR) depends on whether you are using your own domain or your own subdomain on onpexip.com:

 We recommend adding this URI to the video directory for easy access!